nadavwetzler/TDMTW/README.md

 Wetzler, N., Shalev, E., Göbel, T., Amelung, F., Kurzon, I., Lyakhovsky, V., Brodsky, E.E., 2019.
 Earthquake swarms triggered by groundwater extraction near the Dead Sea Fault.
 Geophys.
 Res.
 Lett.
 46, 2019GL083491. https://doi.org/10.1029/2019GL083491

+# Please don't forget to site if you use this code:
+Wetzler, N., Sagy, A., Marco, S., Reches, Z., 2021.
+Asymmetry of faults and stress patterns within the Dead Sea basin as displayed by seismological analysis.
+Tectonophysics 229069. https://doi.org/10.1016/j.tecto.2021.229069

 # Run
  As a test case I chose one of the M4 along the main Dead Sea Transform - a left lateral strike-slip fault system.